Houston County, Georgia: Politics

 Houston County voted for conservative Democrats for most of the twentieth century, and gradually switched to voting for conservative Republicans closer to the century's end and into the twenty-first.
 In the 2018 gubernatorial election, while she did not carry Houston County, Stacey Abrams improved on Democratic margins in the county, improving five percent compared to Hillary Clinton's 2016 presidential run and by four percent compared to Barack Obama's 2008 run.
 Houston was one of five counties not carried by Abrams which improved their Democratic margins.
 In 2020, Joe Biden improved Democratic margins to their best since Jimmy Carter carried it in 1980.
 He also became the first non-Georgian Democrat to win 40 percent of the county's vote since 1960.

+For elections to the United States House of Representatives, Houston County is divided between Georgia's 2nd congressional district and Georgia's 8th congressional district.
+For elections to the Georgia State Senate, Houston County is part of districts 18, 20, and 26.
+For elections to the Georgia House of Representatives, Houston County is part of districts 143, 146, 147 and 148.